-Matthew J. Cannon has almost two decades of criminal and civil litigation experience.
+Matthew J. Cannon has two decades of criminal and civil litigation experience.
 He has served as the First Chair in numerous federal jury trials and has combined his courtroom skills, his experience as a federal prosecutor with the Department of Justice (DOJ), and his wide-ranging civil litigation skills into a practice that combines anti-corruption compliance work and litigation.
 Matt focuses his practice on representing companies and individuals subject to government investigations and litigation.
 He also assists companies with implementing and assessing anti-corruption compliance programs throughout the world, including programs focused on the Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.

-Matt’s criminal and civil investigations and litigation experience includes handling matters related to the False Claims Act (with an emphasis on representing defense contractors and health care providers) as well as matters involving DOJ and SEC FCPA investigations, antitrust matters, ITAR, criminal and civil environmental investigations, class action securities fraud litigation, derivative and corporate governance breach of fiduciary duty matters, and multi-state attorney general investigations involving cybersecurity breaches.
-Matt’s combination of civil and criminal experience is recognized by The Best Lawyers in America, in which he is listed in the 2015-2017 editions for both Criminal Defense: White-Collar and for Qui Tam Law (False Claims Act/whistleblower matters).
+Matt’s criminal and civil investigations and litigation experience includes handling matters related to the False Claims Act (with an emphasis on representing defense contractors and health care providers) as well as matters involving DOJ and SEC FCPA investigations, antitrust matters, ITAR, criminal and civil environmental investigations and litigation, class action securities fraud litigation, derivative and corporate governance breach of fiduciary duty matters, and multi-state attorney general investigations involving cybersecurity breaches.
+Matt’s combination of civil and criminal experience is recognized by The Best Lawyers in America®, in which he is listed in the 2015-2018 editions for both Criminal Defense: White-Collar and for Qui Tam Law (False Claims Act/whistleblower matters).